AxonDAO Governance Token (AXGT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 AxonDAO Governance Token Historical Price

-According to the latest data gathered on AxonDAO Governance Token live price page, the current price of AxonDAO Governance Token is 0.118383USD.
-The circulating supply of AxonDAO Governance Token(AXGT) is 436.82M AXGT , giving it a market capitalization of $51.72M.
+According to the latest data gathered on AxonDAO Governance Token live price page, the current price of AxonDAO Governance Token is 0.119542USD.
+The circulating supply of AxonDAO Governance Token(AXGT) is 436.82M AXGT , giving it a market capitalization of $52.22M.

 The AxonDAO Governance Token Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of AXGT based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.